EPIC-guide/epic-guide.github.io/ramp.md

 ## Who is this by?

-Some PhD students in the Computer & Communication Sciences department at EPFL are volunteering to help review your application materials.
-This initiative is called EPIC RAMP, and it has entered its second cycle in 2023.
+Some PhD students in the Computer & Communication Sciences (IC) department at EPFL are volunteering to help review your application materials.
+This initiative is called EPIC RAMP, and it has entered its third year in 2024.

 Please understand that this is a service that the PhD students are providing in their free time, so it may take a few weeks to get a response, and we may